The awards will be handed out May 19 in New York.

 The Peabody Awards are based at the Grady College of Journalism and Mass Communication at the University of Georgia.
 Jurors, including The Hollywood Reporter's editor-at-large Kim Masters, selected the finalists out of 1,200 entries across TV, radio/podcasts and the web.

-A full list of winners announced so far, along with the jurors' comments about each winner, follows.
+A full list of winners, along with the jurors' comments about each winner, follows.

 CBS Television Studios for Netflix (Netflix)